Fulim13/Fulim13/README.md

 **`Full-Stack Developer`**

-Experienced in crafting dynamic web solutions with a focus on user-centric design and seamless functionality.
-Proficient in utilizing the Django framework for robust backend development and React/Next.js for dynamic frontend experiences.
-Committed to staying updated with the latest technologies and best practices in web development to deliver innovative and cutting-edge solutions.
+Experienced in creating dynamic web solutions with a focus on user-friendly design and smooth functionality.
+I specialize in backend development using Django and frontend development with React/Next.js.

-Currently Focusing Learning Machine Learning and Deep Learning
+Currently Focusing Learning Machine Learning and Deep Learning.

 ## 📚 Languages and Tools (Arranged in the order of learning)